gochoam/phosphor-queue/README.md

 This imports the `Queue()` constructor to create new queue.
-Once you create a new queue it's straightforward to check some basic properties: the front and back elements, the queue size and whether it is empty or not:
+Once you create a new queue it's straightforward to check some basic properties: the front and back elements, the queue size and whether or not it is empty:

 ```node
 let q = new queue.Queue([0, 1, 2, 3]);